tykling/certgrinder/docs/certgrinder-changelog.rst

 - Support calling ``certgrinder.main()`` function and ``certgrinder.Certgrinder.grind()`` method with a list of mocked command-line args
 - Update existing tests to deal with all the new stuff
 - Make pytest logformat look like regular logging
+- Split creating the argparse object into a seperate function to assist sphinx-argparse
+- Reorder argparse commands and subcommands in alphabetical order
+- Re-add -v / --version to show version and exit

 v0.13.0-beta1 (7-may-2020)